Gram stain of skin lesion

-Your health care provider will remove a sample of tissue from the skin sore.
-This procedure is called a skin lesion biopsy.
-Before the biopsy, your provider will numb the area of skin so you don't feel anything.
+Your health care provider will remove a sample of tissue from the skin sore (lesion).
+This can be done with a simple swab (bacterial culture) or with a biopsy.
+If you have a biopsy, your provider will numb the area of skin so you don't feel anything.

 The sample is sent to a laboratory.
 There, it is applied in a very thin layer to a glass slide.
 A series of different colored stains is applied to the sample.
 The stained slide is examined under a microscope to check for bacteria.
 The color, size, shape, and organization of the cells help identify the germ causing the infection.